 - Fry bacon in a cast iron skillet over medium heat.

 - Remove bacon and turn heat down.

-- Add a couple of tablespoons of flour to the leftover grease in skillet.
+- Sprinkle flour in the leftover grease in skillet.

 - Turn up the heat.